v1nc3ntl1/WordConverterWeb/Readme.md

 ## To exit or shut down
 1. Click Ctrl + C and type y to exit angular website.
 2. Stop Debugging from Visual Studio to exit Web Api.

+## Technologies used
+1. ASP.NET Web API
+2. C# .NET
+3. Angular & Bootstrap - Front End
+4. Unity Container as IOC Container
+5. Nuget packages
+6. NUnit - Test runner
+7. NSubstitute - Mocking & Faking

+## Concepts used
+1. Dependency Injection - through WebApiHelper & used in WebApiConfig
+2. SOLID Principles
+3. TDD
+4. Decorator Design Patterns
+- through IpFilteringHandler.
+Served like a pipeline that can chain multiple IRequestFilter to allow or block Api Controller action.
+  It starts from IpWhiteListFilter and can chain any other implementation of IRequestFilter such as Development machine allow Filter and etc.